thii777/sid/README.md

  * The pages folder contains the pages and styles of our application.
  * The header cart icon was imported from the <br/>
  material designer library.
+ * Header organization, new icons and creation of new pages and routes

  #### Technologies used